Features included in Horizon 7 support usability, security, centralized control, and scalability.

 Send updates and patches to virtual desktops without affecting user settings, data, or preferences.

-Integrate with Workspace™ so that end users can access remote desktops through the Workspace user portal on the Web, as well as use the Workspace user portal on the Web from inside a remote desktop.
+Integrate with VMware Identity Manager so that end users can access remote desktops through the user portal on the Web, as well as use VMware Identity Manager from a browser inside a remote desktop.

-Integrate with Mirage™ to manage locally installed virtual machine desktops and to deploy and update applications on dedicated full-clone remote desktops without overwriting user-installed applications.
+Integrate with Mirage™ and Horizon FLEX™ to manage locally installed virtual machine desktops and to deploy and update applications on dedicated full-clone remote desktops without overwriting user-installed applications.